ULTRA-TRAIL CAPE TOWN

 AID STATION STAFF:

-We require the Aid Station Staff at 7 of our 8 Aid Stations.
-These are situated in the following locations:
+We require the Aid Station Staff at the following Aid Stations:

 There is also a vital checkpoint and transition point at Constantia Nek that requires a team of volunteers to manage.
 This is managed by Varsity Old Boys and their team of volunteers.
 The Aid Station on Table Mountain is staffed and managed by Paddy Milner and the Scouts